Women’s Hair Cut & Style $45

 Under Arm $20

 Brow Wax & Tint $30

 Book Gia online or call 970-252-3329 for an appointment.

 WHAT IS IT AND HOW IS IT DONE?

-Permanent Makeup and Microblading are both a method of tattooing but with different final result.
+Permanent Makeup is a method of tattooing but with different final result.
 In any case it is a method of implanting pigment into the upper reticular layer of the skin.
-(About the width of a dime) It is a tattoo.
+(About the width of a dime).
+It is a tattoo.
 It is achieved by tapping pigment into the skin with hand needles, or injecting pigment rapidly with a rotary or digital (power) device.

 Microblading is a relatively new trend in permanent cosmetics that has been extremely popular in Malaysia and Indonesia for the last several years.
 It is permament makeup done with hand needles, but they are smaller and the technique is slightly different.
 Very fine needles are soldered into a single piece, which resembles a blade.
 This is then dipped into pigment and lightly, carefully, sliced into the skin to create what looks like individual eyebrow hairs that typically follow a pattern.
 It is sometimes referred to as 3-D brows.
 By itself it does not last as long (6 months to a year, depending on skin type) and not everyone is a candidate for it, depending on skin type and texture.
 So it’s always better to have some shading accompany the hairstrokes.